Contact Center (Multimedia) Installation Guide - Avaya IP Office

 b.
 In the Default Value and Destination field, type in ‘VM: Contact Center’ and hit OK.
 Contact Center is commonly used; however, you may choose any VM destination.

 c.
 You may choose to add a fallback Extension of an IP Office Hunt Group in the destination.
-Proceed to section 3.2 to finish the programming to route calls using Voicemail Pro.
+Proceed to section 3.2 to finish the programming to route calls using Voicemail Pro. - Create an Incoming Call Route to direct calls direct to a Skill Group:

 a.
 In the Standard tab under Incoming Call Route set a tag of the skill routing identifier with no spaces or special characters.

 b.
-Set the destination as the Contact Center hunt group.
+Set the destination as the Contact Center hunt group. - Save and Merge.

 3.2.
 Programming Avaya Voicemail Pro